In This Story

 Watch these acclaimed singers in action:

-You can learn more about Carmen by attending the pre-performance discussions with Mason Dewberry School of Music Professor Richard Leech, 45 minutes prior to both performances on November 16 and 17, and can catch cast members in a post-show Q&A following the Sunday matinee.
+You can learn more about Carmen by attending the pre-performance discussions with George Mason Dewberry School of Music Professor Richard Leech, 45 minutes prior to both performances on November 16 and 17, and can catch cast members in a post-show Q&A following the Sunday matinee.